Datylon

 And there you have it!
 We created a completely data-driven heatmap in Illustrator.
 To annotate this chart, you can add titles, subtitles, and other annotations via the Illustrator type tool.
 Once you are happy with your design, you can export this chart as an image like you would do with any other Illustrator design and use it in all kinds of tools like Powerpoint, Word, etc. You can also add the AI file to your Indesign documents and when updating the chart in AI, the link will make sure it is also updated in the Indesign document.

 To do this, open the Datylon Account pane in Illustrator via Windows > Extensions > Datylon Account.
-Use your credentials to log in, give the chart a title and description, and export it to the Datylon platform.
+Use your credentials to log in, give the chart a title and description, and export it to the Datylon Report Studio.
 From here, you can easily receive and manage data, reuse your template by updating it with new data or share the design by publishing it for the world to see!

 Exporting a chart design to Datylon web app